Transport-for-the-North/caf.toolkit/docs/source/start.rst

 conda-forge
 -----------
-Pip
----
 Installing through conda-forge is easy and can be done in one command:
 ``conda install caf.toolkit -c conda-forge``

 Pipx
 ----

 `Pipx <https://pipx.pypa.io/stable/>`__ is the recommended way to use caf.toolkit as a utility.
 It handles installing the tool in its own container, and makes it easy to access from a terminal.

 First install pipx into your default Python environment using pip or conda, see `Pipx's installation instructions <https://pipx.pypa.io/stable/installation/>`__ for more details.